 This “New York bar with a Japanese soul” is the Brooklyn counterpart to the beloved Lower East Side Japanese cocktail bar, Bar Goto.
-Relax at the garden landscape-lined bar or enjoy heated outdoor seating while sipping sophisticated cocktails with a Japanese twist and nibbling on small bites like miso wings and Japanese croquettes.
+Relax at the garden landscape-lined bar or enjoy heated outdoor seating while sipping sophisticated cocktails with a Japanese twist and nibbling on small bites like miso wings and Japanese croquettes from their new winter menu.
 As a finalist for the 2020 Spirited Awards, spirits really are Niban’s strong suit, with the menu boasting an impressive selection: shochus, sakes, wines, beers, Japanese whiskeys and more.
-Indoor and outdoor tables require reservations, while the bar accepts walk-ins.
+Both locations are walk-in only.

 474 Bergen St., Brooklyn; bargoto.com